APSL/redux-i18n/README.md

     }
 ```

-Or if you want to set other *locales* folder...
+Or if you want to export your locales to a different folder...

 ```json
     "scripts": {